 - The twisting motion activates your abs, thus making them stronger.
 In turn, more lean muscles in your abdominal area will reduce that extra layer of fat covering them.

-If you want to burn belly fat faster, follow these tips below:
+If you want to burn belly fat faster on a fan bike, follow these tips below:

 - Keep your core tight throughout the workout.
 Each time you move your arms and legs, squeeze your abs a bit more.